-Neither the Securities and Exchange Commission, any state securities commission, nor any other regulatory body has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.

-The date of this prospectus is

-TABLE OF CONTENTS

-Our Structure

-Summary Risk Factors

-Restrictions on Ownership of Stock

-Tax Status

-Conflicts of Interest

-Original Offering

-The Offering

-Summary Selected Unaudited Consolidated Financial Information of Arbor Realty Trust, Inc. and

-Subsidiaries

-Summary Selected Consolidated Financial Information of the Structured Finance Business of Arbor

-Commercial Mortgage, LLC and Subsidiaries

-RISK FACTORS

-Risks Related to Our Business

-Risks Related to Conflicts of Interest

-Risks Related to Our Status as a REIT

-Risk Factors Related to the Offering

-FORWARD LOOKING STATEMENTS

-USE OF PROCEEDS

-PRICE RANGE OF UNITS

-SELECTED UNAUDITED CONSOLIDATED FINANCIAL INFORMATION OF ARBOR REALTY TRUST,

-INC. AND SUBSIDIARIES

-SELECTED CONSOLIDATED FINANCIAL INFORMATION OF THE STRUCTURED FINANCE

-BUSINESS OF ARBOR COMMERCIAL MORTGAGE, LLC AND SUBSIDIARIES

-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF

-OPERATIONS OF ARBOR REALTY TRUST, INC. AND SUBSIDIARIES

-Overview

-Gain on Sale of Loans and Real Estate and Income from Equity Affiliates

-Recent Developments

-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF

-OPERATIONS OF THE STRUCTURED FINANCE BUSINESS OF ARBOR COMMERCIAL MORTGAGE,

-LLC AND SUBSIDIARIES

-Overview and Basis of Presentation

-Gain on Sale of Loans and Real Estate and Income from Equity Affiliates

-Industry Overview
+TABLE OF CONTENTS PROSPECTUS SUMMARY Arbor Realty Trust, Inc. Our Manager Our Structure Summary Risk Factors Restrictions on Ownership of Stock Distribution Policy Preferred Stock Tax Status Conflicts of Interest Original Offering The Offering Summary Selected Unaudited Consolidated Financial Information of Arbor Realty Trust, Inc. and Subsidiaries Summary Selected Consolidated Financial Information of the Structured Finance Business of Arbor Commercial Mortgage, LLC and Subsidiaries RISK FACTORS Risks Related to Our Business Risks Related to Conflicts of Interest Risks Related to Our Status as a REIT Risk Factors Related to the Offering FORWARD LOOKING STATEMENTS USE OF PROCEEDS DISTRIBUTION POLICY PRICE RANGE OF UNITS SELECTED UNAUDITED CONSOLIDATED FINANCIAL INFORMATION OF ARBOR REALTY TRUST.
+INC. AND SUBSIDIARIES SELECTED CONSOLIDATED FINANCIAL INFORMATION OF THE STRUCTURED FINANCE BUSINESS OF ARBOR COMMERCIAL MORTGAGE, LLC AND SUBSIDIARIES MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF ARBOR REALTY TRUST, INC. AND SUBSIDIARIES Overview Sources of Operating Revenues Gain on Sale of Loans and Real Estate and Income from Equity Affiliates Significant Accounting Estimates and Critical Accounting Policies Recently Issued Accounting Pronouncements Results of Operations Liquidity and Capital Resources Related Party Transactions Recent Developments Quantitative and Qualitative Disclosures about Market Risk MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF THE STRUCTURED FINANCE BUSINESS OF ARBOR COMMERCIAL MORTGAGE.
+LLC AND SUBSIDIARIES Overview and Basis of Presentation Sources of Operating Revenues Gain on Sale of Loans and Real Estate and Income from Equity Affiliates Significant Accounting Estimates and Critical Accounting Policies Results of Operations Liquidity and Capital Resources Related Party Transactions Quantitative and Qualitative Disclosures about Market Risk

-Our Business Strategy
+Industry Overview Our Business Strategy